medplum/medplum/packages/docs/docs/tutorials/bots/logistics-into-ehr.md

 https://<client-application-id>:<client-secret>@api.medplum.com/fhir/R4/Bot/<bot-id>/$execute
 ```

 That's it, you are done!
-Test a couple of requests, and you should see the data propagating through the system, with ServiceRequests getting updated as a shiment moves through the system.
+Test a couple of requests by making labels, and you should see the data propagating through the system, with ServiceRequests getting updated as a shiment moves through the mail.